avinashlalotra/Signal-processing-toolkit-devlopment-/fftn/readme.md

 # fftn: N-Dimensional Fast Fourier Transform
-This document describes the fftn function, which calculates the N-dimensional discrete Fourier transform (DFT) of an input array using a Fast Fourier Transform (FFT) algorithm.
+Computes the N-dimensional discrete Fourier transform (DFT) of an input array using a Fast Fourier Transform (FFT) algorithm.

 ## Syntax